-Step Description Image 1 Unscrew the battery end-cap and remove the umbilical cord (see Opening and closing the instrument) 2 Remove the container Turn the red handle counterclockwise at least one full rotation Pull the handle out, with the container
+Step Description Image 1 Unscrew the battery end-cap and remove the umbilical cord (see Opening and closing the instrument).
+2 Remove the container: Turn the red handle counterclockwise at least one full rotation.
+Pull the handle out, with the container.

-Step Description Image 3 Remove the absorbent pad contaminated with buffer oil Dispose the contaminated pad in accordance with local regulations.
-4 Replace the O-ring on the oil purge container (see Replacing the O-rings for details on handling O-rings) 5 Replace the absorbent pad Roll one side of a clean pad and insert it into the container's central compartment, letting the rest of the pad out through the slit on the side Wrap the remaining pad around the container going clockwise once If any length of the pad is left, loosen it so that there is only one full layer wrapped around the container (any additional layers will make it difficult to insert) 6 Reinstall the container 1.
-Hold the pad so that it does not unravel 2.
-Insert the container back into the instrument 3.
-Turn the red handle clockwise one full rotation 7 Return the battery end-cap back onto the instrument (see Opening and closing the instrument)
+Step Description Image 3 Remove the absorbent pad contaminated with buffer oil. ⚠ Dispose the contaminated pad in accordance with local re egulations.
+4 Replace the O-ring on the oil purge container (see Replacing the O-rings for details on handling O-rings).
+5 Replace the absorbent pad: Roll the narrow side of a clean pad and insert it into the container's central compartment, letting the rest of the pad out through the slit on the side.
+Wrap the remaining pad around the container going clockwise and tighten.
+6 Reinstall the container: 1.
+Hold the pad so that it does not unravel.
+2. Insert the container back into the instrument.
+3. Turn the red handle clockwise one full rotation.
+7 Return the battery end-cap back onto the instrument (see Opening and closing the instrument).